 Whatever the weather, a visit to Mount Vernon is always worthwhile.
 What better time than on Presidents Day or on George Washington's birthday, when admission is free?
 Get tickets for a mansion tour so your family can warm up indoors for a bit.

-9. Hit the Slopes
+7. Hit the Ski Slopes

-10. Take a Winter Hike
+9. Take a Winter Hike

 Bundle up, go out in nature, and get some exercise!
 Head to a national park like Rock Creek Park (free every day) or Great Falls Park, hit one of the kid-friendly trails at Theodore Roosevelt Island, or try a state park such as Mason Neck State Park in Lorton, Virginia or Seneca Creek State Park in Gaithersburg, Maryland.